 More to read

-There are a number of interesting case studies of individuals with exceptional LLA, some of whom were mentally challenged.
+You might also be interested in the following case studies of individuals with exceptional LLA, some of whom were mentally challenged.
 Here’s a sampling:

 - Curtiss, S. (1977).
 Genie: A psycholinguistic study of a modern day ‘wild child’.
 New York: Academic Press.